 That's not all the check does.
 You'll also see if the car has actually been paid off yet by the previous owner.
 If it hasn't, it could be repossessed right out from under you — and with you unable to do anything about it.

 Or maybe the car has been declared a write-off in the past.
-Your REVS check/ car history report will let you know.
+Your car history report will let you know.

 Used car buyers lose around $4,000 on average when they buy a dodgy used vehicle, either due to the car having been overvalued at the point of sale, or because of repairs needed to keep it running.
 In some cases, that's more than the price you paid for the car to start with!

-Protect yourself from stolen, dodgy, financially risky vehicles and get yourself a REVS check today.
+Protect yourself from stolen, dodgy, financially risky vehicles and get yourself a car history report today.
 It only takes a few seconds, and costs just $5.89.

 To get started, enter the vehicle's VIN in the bar above and get your comprehensive report now.